unbeGames/unbegames.github.io/_posts/en/2020/2020-09-29-update-v0-9-0-make-it-easy.md

 Once you've downloaded the update, you may need to restart your Steam client.
 In the off chance the game isn't working properly for you after the update, please try verifying the game files:

-- right-click on How do you like it, Elon Musk? in your Steam Library
+- right-click on Rocket Science in your Steam Library
 - select 'Properties...', then select the 'Local Files' tab
 - select 'Verify Integrity of Game Files...'